Updated Aug. 25

 : We do want all students to “self-quarantine” for the 14 days leading up to your arrival on campus.
 We will send all students specific guidelines shortly, but know that we will ask that you to make only essential trips outside the home, limit as best as possible your contact to household members, avoid crowded areas, and use a mask, physical distancing, and hand-washing and hygiene.

 As explained on this Health and Wellness page, students who need isolation or quarantine after returning to campus should make every effort to leave campus with a parent, guardian, or regional emergency contact within 24 hours.
 As hard as we are working to provide comfortable quarantine and isolation accommodations with good oversight and support for students, space will be limited.

 As such, when completing this year’s Magnus health form in the parent portal, parents who live more than a day’s travel from campus will be asked to identify regional emergency contacts.
 We urge all families to consider now how your designated contacts could get to campus quickly if called, or, if you happen to be in the country, you could come yourself.
 If you have not done so, please log in to the Magnus health account through the parent portal and complete it as soon as possible.

 On-campus support over Thanksgiving-Winter Break distance learning

 When students leave campus in November for Thanksgiving Break, they will not return to campus until January and engage in distance-learning from November 30 through December 18.
-We know that many of our international students will want to go home during this period of virtual classes and for the breaks.
+We know that many of our international students will want to go home during this period of virtual classes and for the breaks, and we think it is healthy and best that they return to be with their families.
 Students who are unable to leave campus due to travel restrictions may remain on campus during this time and engage in both classroom and online learning.
 Students who remain on campus during the breaks will be charged a nominal fee for support services.

 Distance learning for students unable to begin the year on campus